fenago/tableau-server/md/server/Securing Traffic Between Clients and Your Server - Tableau.md

     The display shows that Chrome has determined that the site uses a valid, trusted certificate.
 As you click around in the security overview, you can also see the CA that issued the certificate and the chain of trust.
-Click [View certificate]{.uicontrol} here to see more specific information (although don\'t worry that it doesn\'t mean much here).
+Click [View certificate] here to see more specific information (although don\'t worry that it doesn\'t mean much here).